hemantgouni/macaroni/README.md

 Macaroni is a language for prototyping easy-to-use analysis-aware macros (without having to rely on things like elaborator programming).
 It currently implements a simple dynamically typed lisp-like language.
-Here's an example program that sorts a list-- this shows off most of the features of the
+Here's an example program that sorts a list-- this shows off most of the (not very interesting) current features of the language:
-language:

 ```lisp
 ((fn pair-fst (input-list)